-Try our newest Kansas City Steak Company package, The Grilling Essentials Combo.
+Try this tasty Kansas City Steak Company package, The Grilling Essentials Combo.
 It has everything you need for your next outdoor barbecue.
 You'll get our hearty Kansas City Strip Steaks, our flavorful tender Boneless Chicken Breasts and our juicy Classic Steakburgers.
 Your next cookout is sure to be a success!

 Includes Original Steak Seasoning packet